How is a "course of conduct" defined in a stalking context?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

-In the context of stalking, a "course of conduct" is characterized by a series of two or more acts that demonstrate a continuity of purpose.
-This definition is critical in distinguishing between benign behaviors and actions that constitute stalking.
-It emphasizes the pattern of behavior that targets an individual, reflecting an ongoing intent to intimidate, harass, or cause fear.
+In the context of stalking, "course of conduct" is defined as a series of two or more acts that demonstrate a continuity of purpose.
+This definition is critical in understanding how stalking is categorized legally, as it emphasizes not just isolated actions but a pattern of behavior that can serve to instill fear or harm in a victim.

 Subscribe